 Torpoint Town Council is aware of the statutory duty, good employment practice and to this end strives to be an equal opportunities employer.
-The Council operates an Equal Opportunities Policy that is annually reviewed by the Finance and Personnel (F&P) Committee and Council.
-A copy of the policy is available from the RFO/HR Manager or Town Clerk.
+The Council operates an Equal Opportunities Policy that is annually reviewed by the Finance and Operations (F&O) Committee and Council.
+A copy of the policy is available from the Town Clerk.
 In this policy you will discover the commitment of the Council to applying non-discriminatory policies irrespective of the person's background.
 Uses of the policy include the Staff Handbook, Induction of staff and Members, decisions relating to recruitment and selection, training and development, pay and conditions, cross-referenced to Grievance, Disciplinary and Dignity at Work Policies.